Union participation in the workplace

 Maintenance of public sector employment

 The Government’s preference is that the public sector work continues to be performed by the public sector.
 Situations where the private sector takes over functions currently performed by public sector employees are unlikely to be a common occurrence.
 However, from time to time the Victorian Government, through its departments and agencies, may determine to transfer responsibility for the delivery of existing ancillary services to a private provider.
-Details of the requirements for when this occurs are contained in the chapter under "Employee entitlements on transfer".
+Details of the requirements for when this occurs are contained in the Redundancy and Other Matters chapter under "Employee entitlements on transfer".

 Workplace environments that are safe, inclusive of women, and receptive to the burden and hardship of family violence are critical to reinforcing the social norms of respect, non-violence and equity.